o7-machinehum/Blackpants/Spacer/README.md

 The STL file can be 3D-printed.
 For best fit, set the layer height to **0.1 mm**.

+There is also a two part design.
+This version has one part (top) that is 3mm thick and part two (bottom) which is 2.5mm for better keyboard key protrusion.

 ## Laser Cutting

 Use **3 mm** material for laser cutting.